 The Notes have not been and will not be registered under the U.S. Securities Act of 1933, as amended (the "Securities Act"), and, subject to certain exceptions, may not be offered or sold within the United States or to, or for the account or benefit of, U.S. persons (as defined in Regulation S under the Securities Act ("Regulation S")).
-For a description of these and certain further restrictions on offers, sales and transfers of the Notes and distribution of this Prospectus, see "Subscription and Sale".
+For a description of these and certain further restrictions on offers, sales and transfers of the Notes and distribution of this Offering Circular, see "Subscription and Sale".

 The Notes are not intended to be sold and should not be sold to retail clients, as defined in MiFID II.
-Prospective investors are referred to the section headed "Restrictions on marketing and sales to retail investors" on page 4 of this Prospectus for further information.
+Prospective investors are referred to the section headed "Restrictions on marketing and sales to retail investors" on page 3 of this Offering Circular for further information.

-The Notes will be issued in registered form in the denominations of &200,000 and integral multiples of &1,000 in excess thereof.
-The Notes will initially be represented by a global Note certificate (the "Global Certificate") which will be deposited on or about the Issue Date with a common depositary and registered in the name of a nominee for Euroclear Bank S.A./N.V. and Clearstream Banking SA.
+The Notes will be issued in registered form in the denominations of \pounds 200,000 and integral multiples of \pounds 1,000 in excess thereof.
+The Notes will initially be represented by a global Note certificate (the "Global Certificate") which will be deposited on or about the Issue Date with a common depositary and registered in the name of a nominee of a common depositary for Euroclear Bank SA/NV and Clearstream Banking S.A.

 The Notes will be unrated upon issue and the Issuer does not intend to solicit a rating in respect of the Notes.
 The Issuer has been rated "Baa3" in respect of long-term unsubordinated debt and "P-3" in respect of short-term debt by Moody's Investors Services, Inc. ("Moody's").
-Moody's is not established in the European Union but its ratings are endorsed by Moody's Investors Services Limited which is registered under Regulation (EC) No.

-1060/2009 (as amended) (the "CRA Regulation").
+Moody's is not established in the European Union (which includes, for this purpose, the United Kingdom) but its ratings are endorsed by Moody's Investors Services Limited which is registered under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation").
 A credit rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.